 Mission Academy assigned a State and Federal Programs Coordinator to provide leadership for the school in conducting a needs assessment.
-We started by analyzing the 4/5-year cohort graduation cohort data to identify gaps and inequities between the performance of groups.
+We started by analyzing the 4/5-year cohort graduation cohort data to identify gaps and inequities between the performance of 2025-26 Local Control and Accountability Plan for Mission Academy Page 11 of 124 groups.
 The data collected for the needs assessment came from the CA Dashboard and local indicators, including math and ELA assessment results, graduation rate, attendance data, tutoring participation data, and credit completion data.
 The "Identified Needs" section in the LCAP Plan Summary describes the results.
 Our framework was Carnegie's Improvement Science and our model is the "Plan-Do-Study-Act" process for continual improvement.